kriszyp/alkali/README.md

 			'Second Cell'
 		]
 	]
-])
+]);
 ```

 #### Variable Argument

 A variable may be provided directly as an argument as well.
 This variable will be connected to the default "content" of the element.
 For most elements, this variable will be mapped to the text content of the element.
 For example:
 ```
-let greeting = new Variable('Hello')
+let greeting = new Variable('Hello');
-new Span(greeting)
+new Span(greeting);
 ```
 However, for input elements, the "content" of the element is the value of the input.
 This makes it easy to setup bi-direction bindings from inputs to variables.
 For example:
 ```
-let a = new Variable()
+let a = new Variable();
-new TextInput(a)
+new TextInput(a);
 ```
 The variable `a` will be mapped to this new input.
 This means that any changes made to `a` will cause the input to be updated, and any changes that the user makes to the input will update the variable (two-way binding).

 #### String Argument
 You can also simply provide a string (or any primitive, including numbers or booleans), and this will also be directly inserted as a text node.
-However, this can't be the first argument, as it would be interpreted as a selector.
 For example:
 ```
-new Div('.my-class', 'Some text to put in the div')
+new Div('.my-class', 'Some text to put in the div');
 ```

+Note that a string can't be the first argument, as it would be interpreted as a selector.

+#### Function Argument
+You can also provide a function as an argument.
+The function will be executed at initialization of the first use of the class, and will be called with the class as the argument.
+The return value of the function will be interpreted as another argument, and can be any of the argument types.
+This can be helpful for declarative syntax as you will see below.

 ### Event Handlers
 The properties argument may also define event handlers.
 These event handlers are simply functions defined with the same event handler names as used by event attributes (however, these are not implemented using "DOM0" event registration, Alkali uses modern event registration to setup these handlers).
 For example, we could create a span that listens for clicks: